xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ---
 This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch a multivendor X-Cart-based marketplace.

-By "administrator" we mean the store owner or an agent acting on behalf of the store and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".
+In this manual, by "administrator" we mean the store owner or an agent acting on behalf of the store and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".

 ## Step 1: Ensure that the addon Multi-vendor is active
 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon **Multi-vendor**.
 The store administrator must ensure that this addon is active.
 More info on the management of addons in X-Cart is available in the section {% link "Managing addons" ref_gTOegEua %}.

 ## Step 2: Choose the multivendor mode and adjust the addon settings
+The first thing the store administrator needs to do when they start configuring a new multivendor X-Cart store is decide on the store operation mode (sometimes called _multivendor mode_).
+Two modes are supported:
-A multivendor X-Cart store can be set to operate in mode ("_Warehouse_" or "_Vendors as separate shops_"); see the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for more information.
+"_Warehouse_" and "_Vendors as separate shops_").

+ee the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for more information.

     *   In the "_Warehouse_" mode, the administrator sets the address that will be used as the ship-from address for all the vendors (The address can be added via the Company address section in the store's {% link "Contact information" ref_HcSs9eFL %}).
 The administrator also configures the shipping methods that will be used to ship orders from that address.
     *   In the "_Vendors as separate shops_" mode, there is no common ship-from address: each vendor ships orders from their own business location, which means a separate ship-from address for every vendor.
 Also, every vendor configures their own shipping methods (The administrator does not have anything to do with that).